navidrome/website/content/en/docs/Installation/docker.md

 ---

-[Docker images](https://hub.docker.com/r/deluan/navidrome) are available for _linux/amd64_ platform.
+[Docker images](https://hub.docker.com/r/deluan/navidrome) are available for the _linux/amd64_, _linux/arm/v7_ and _linux/arm64_ platforms.
 They include everything needed to run Navidrome.

 ### Using `docker-compose` :